webuild-consortium/wp4-trust-group/task5-participants-certificates-policies/trust-mark-semantics-implementation.md

 ## Executive Summary

-This document provides detailed implementation guidance for trust mark semantics in credential issuer and relying party scenarios, focusing on additive and subtractive policy approaches to prevent bogus credential issuer collisions and ensure proper authorization based on business purposes and ATECO classifications.
+This document provides detailed implementation guidance for trust mark semantics in Credential Issuer and Relying Party scenarios, focusing on additive and subtractive policy approaches to prevent bogus Credential Issuer collisions.

+It also introduces an identification process, during the onboarding phases, based on business purposes and ATECO classifications.

 ## Table of Contents